opoupeney/dfd/source/devguide/web-gcs/webgc-prop-tooltip-direction.rst

 **Notes:**

-This is Tooltip position.
-Can be top, right, bottom, left and set by corresponding radio button.
+The Tooltip position can be top, right, bottom, left and is set by selecting one of the corresponding radio button values.

 |